 Dysphagia may be treated by various specialties or ideally by a multi-specialty team.
 The core of such a team includes the patient’s primary care physician, otolaryngologists, speech and swallowing therapists, gastroenterologists, and radiologists.
 In addition, neurologists, dieticians, oncologists, general surgeons, and thoracic surgeons are often involved in the patient’s care.

-Swallowing and thus difficulty swallowing can be anatomically and physiologically divided easily into 3 distinct parts: the oral phase, the pharyngeal phase, and the oesophageal phase.
+Swallowing and therefore difficulty swallowing can be anatomically and physiologically divided easily into three distinct parts: the oral phase, the pharyngeal phase, and the oesophageal phase.

 The oral phase (sometimes referred to as the preparatory phase) is the voluntary phase that occurs in the oral cavity.
 Mastication with salivary lubrication and tongue movement prepares the bolus to be thrust posteriorly into the pharynx.

 The pharyngeal phase involuntarily transfers the bolus of food and/or liquid from the mouth to the oesophagus.
 Its coordinated contractions not only are necessary to propel the bolus but are crucial in protecting the larynx and upper airway from aspiration of material into the airway and lung.